willbpayne/ps239t-final-project/README.md

     - *Photo_Headers*: Headers for sections of photos (e.g. "The Mission District: It's Complicated").
     - *Photo_Captions*: Captions for individual photos (e.g. the totally ridiculous sentence "The Mission District's streets are more than names and numbers.
 They often serve as geographic indicators when answering the question, "Will I find amusement or will I feel apprehensive?")
     - *Block_Quotes*: Full text of any block quotes on the page, except the descriptions of the individual contributing photographers (since those are often shared between neighborhood, throwing off text analysis).
-**2. Wordcloud_cities:** Same as above but containing folders representing all eight cities examined in the wordcloud analysis: Austin, Berlin, Boston, DC, LA, Miami, NYC, and SF.
+2. **Wordcloud_cities:** Same as above but containing folders representing all eight cities examined in the wordcloud analysis: Austin, Berlin, Boston, DC, LA, Miami, NYC, and SF.
 Using the Airbnb_Wordcloud.Rmd file below, changing the working directory results in a wordcloud for the given city.

 #### Code

-**1. Webscraping_Airbnb_Neighborhoods.py**: Collects data from neighborhood description pages on Airbnb using Beautiful Soup and adds them to individual CSV files for each neighborhood.
+1. **Webscraping_Airbnb_Neighborhoods.py**: Collects data from neighborhood description pages on Airbnb using Beautiful Soup and adds them to individual CSV files for each neighborhood.
-**2. Airbnb_Discriminating_Words.Rmd**: Conducts discriminating words analysis on neighborhood descriptions between New York (61 neighborhoods) and San Francisco (42 neighborhoods).
+2. **Airbnb_Discriminating_Words.Rmd**: Conducts discriminating words analysis on neighborhood descriptions between New York (61 neighborhoods) and San Francisco (42 neighborhoods).
-**3. Airbnb_Wordcloud.Rmd**: Creates wordclouds of description text for a given Airbnb city.
+3. **Airbnb_Wordcloud.Rmd**: Creates wordclouds of description text for a given Airbnb city.

 #### Results

-**1. Presentation.key:** Keynote presentation summarizing project, methods, and results.
+1. **Presentation.key:** Keynote presentation summarizing project, methods, and results.
-**2. Presentation.pdf:** PDF version of results presentation.
+2. **Presentation.pdf:** PDF version of results presentation.
-**3. Wordclouds:** Folder of eight PNG files showing final wordclouds for neighborhood descriptions in each of the following cities: Austin, Berlin, Boston, DC, LA, Miami, NYC, and SF.
+3. **Wordclouds:** Folder of eight PNG files showing final wordclouds for neighborhood descriptions in each of the following cities: Austin, Berlin, Boston, DC, LA, Miami, NYC, and SF.

 ## More Information